jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 `BerkeleyDB 4.8` is 10 years old.
 This database is not actively maintained, not meant to be used as an application database, and is susceptible to file corruptions.
 Since the move to descriptor wallets introducing breaking compatibility changes, SQLite was chosen as a new database because it provides certain guarantees necessary for ensuring that the wallet remains backwards compatible moving forward.
 Furthermore, unlike `BerkeleyDB 4.8`, SQLite allows us to have one file wallet instead of a wallet directory.
 This helps with wallet portability.

+### For more info on descritor wallets

+AChow101 (the guy that wrote most of the code you are about to test) [wrote up some details about descriptor wallets](https://achow101.com/2020/10/0.21-wallets#descriptor-wallets) if you want to learn more.

 ### 1. Preparation

 If you grabbed the binary for this release candidate, you're good to go.
 If you went down the source route, it is required that you installed the `sqlite3` dependency and compiled the source code with wallet functionality.
 Skip this section if you intentionally do not want wallet functionality or don't want to test it.